omeka/omeka-s-enduser/docs/modules/index.md

 ![Screen capture of admin dashboard showing Modules tab active.](modulesfiles/modulesbrowse.png)

-To manage the modules installed on your Omeka S site, click on the **Modules** link on the left-hand navigation of your [admin dashboard](../admin-dashboard.md).
+To manage the modules installed on your Omeka S site, click on the **Modules** section in the left-hand navigation of your [admin dashboard](../admin-dashboard.md).

 Note that only [Global Administrators](../admin/users.md) can install and manage modules; Supervisors can browse installed modules but not modify them.
 Other users do not have access to this tab.